Mark D. Marin

 - "KSR v.
 Teleflex: The Supreme Court Announces a Modified Standard for Obviousness in Long-Awaited Decision," Intellectual Property Law Alert, June 2007

-Mark D. Marin, an associate with the firm, devotes his practice to intellectual property law matters.
+Mark D. Marin, a Member of the firm, devotes his practice to intellectual property law matters.

 Mark spends the majority of his time preparing and prosecuting U.S. and foreign patent applications in technologies including pharmaceuticals, biotechnology, consumer products, petroleum additives, process engineering, polymers, medical and dental products, adhesives and designs.
 He also drafts patentability, validity and infringement opinions, and conducts legal research in the area of patent litigation.
 Mark serves as Associate Coordinator for the firm’s New York City office.